Dwafsigil/JagCoach/README.md

 1. cd src/backend
 2. Make sure python3 is installed
 3. Set up the environment and dependencies.
-(To set up the environment, run "python3 -m venv venv".
+(To set up the environment, run "python -m venv venv".
 To activate the environment, run ".\venv\Scripts\Activate".
 Then install all dependencies, "pip install -r requirements.txt".)
 4. Run the backend, "python app.py"
 >>>>>>> jagcoachtest/main